 - Bear in mind how making the disbursement may affect your personal tax position.

-Other thoughts when you take dividends from your company
+Other thoughts when you make dividend payments from your company

 When can I take dividends from my company -make a disbursement at end of tax year